steenhansen/type-czech/README.md

       return 'the-error-message'
     }

-To verify types use the type_czech.typeVerify(arguments, expected_type) being careful in the use of arrays:
+To verify parameter types use the type_czech.typeVerify(arguments, expected_type) being careful in the use of arrays:

     function testing_function(one_string){
       return type_czech.typeVerify(arguments, 'string')